US set for deeply controversial Jerusalem embassy move - Journal du Cameroun

 – ‘Capital for all time’ –

-Israeli Prime Minister Benjamin Netanyahu, who has repeatedly called Trump’s decision “historic”, welcomed them at a reception on Sunday evening.
+Israeli Prime Minister Benjamin Netanyahu, who has repeatedly called Trump’s decision “historic”, welcomed them at a reception on Sunday.

 “Jerusalem has been the capital of the Jewish people for the past 3,000 years,” he said.